Blaisorblade/dot-iris/correspondence.md

 - Typing rule `(D-Typ-Abs-Better)` is derived as `dty_typed_intermediate`.

+- For the code sizes reported in Sec.
+6, see `codesize.md`.

 ## Differences between our paper (and technical appendix) and our Coq development.

 - While in the paper unstamped and stamped DOT are represented using disjoint